AngularAgility/AngularAgility/README.md

 })
 ```

+Note all of the strategies include a $injector as the last argument so that you can bring in your own Angular dependencies (or perhaps even do a $compile if you wanted inside)

 ###Demo
 * [Live demo of this exact source](http://angularagility.herokuapp.com/)
 * Local demo: Download the source code, go to the demo folder and run "npm install" then "node server.js".